 Trucking companies can also be sued under a theory of respondeat superior when their employees negligently cause an accident.
 Victims are entitled to be fully compensated for their harm, including for medical bills, vehicle damage, lost wages, and pain and suffering.
 A tractor trailer accident injury attorney helps victims get the compensation they deserve.

 If you or a loved one has been involved in a tractor-trailer accident, it is imperative to understand your legal rights.
 Anyone harmed due to the negligent actions of someone else deserves to be compensated.
-The Kennesaw, GA tractor trailer accident injury attorneys at Joel Williams Law, LLC, can help investigate the facts of your case, explain your legal options, and help you get the compensation you deserve.
-Contact the personal injury attorneys at Joel Williams Law, LLC, at (404) 389-1035 to schedule a free consultation today.
+The Kennesaw, GA tractor trailer accident injury attorneys at Williams Elleby, can help investigate the facts of your case, explain your legal options, and help you get the compensation you deserve.
+Contact the personal injury attorneys at Williams Elleby, at 833-LEGALGA to schedule a free consultation today.